 1. Vultr - Best Overall Performance

-Vultr consistently delivered the most balanced performance across all metrics.
-Their regular performance VPS instances averaged 8,240 Geekbench points (multi-core), with disk I/O hitting 3.2GB/s sequential reads.
-More importantly, performance was consistent – I never saw the dramatic slowdowns that plague oversold providers.
+Vultr delivered the most balanced results across the board.
+Their regular performance VPS instances averaged 8,240 Geekbench points (multi-core), with disk I/O at 3.2GB/s sequential reads.
+Crucially, the numbers held steady.
+No wild troughs, no noisy neighbours.

 Best for: Production applications requiring consistent performance

-DigitalOcean's Droplets delivered solid performance with the best developer experience.
-Their API response times averaged 180ms globally, and the control panel is genuinely useful (unlike most providers that seem to actively hate their users).
+DigitalOcean’s Droplets paired solid performance with the best developer experience.
+API response times averaged 180ms globally, and the control panel actually helps you get work done.
+That is rarer than it should be.

-Performance-wise, they hit 7,890 Geekbench points and 2.8GB/s disk reads.
-Not the fastest, but reliable.
-Their premium CPU-optimized instances are worth the extra cost if you're running CPU-intensive workloads.
+On raw numbers, they posted 7,890 Geekbench points and 2.8GB/s disk reads.
+Not chart-topping, but steady.
+Their premium CPU-optimised instances are worth the extra spend for CPU-heavy workloads.

 Best for: Developers and startups who value tooling alongside performance